IvanSholana/stopwatch-detection/readme.md

 5. Create a Pull Request on GitHub.

 Please describe your changes and the reasoning behind them in the Pull Request.

-## License
-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this code in accordance with the terms of the license.